openCFS: Open Source Finite Element Software for Coupled Field Simulation -- Part Acoustics: Finite Element Formulation

 The basis functions are known.
 The coefficients are the unknowns and model the physical solution.
+For the FE ansatz, higher order finite element basis functions \cite{hueppe2012spectral} can be used.
 The semi-discrete form (space discrete, time continuous) can be expressed by an algebraic system of equations

-In openCFS, the operators of the weak form are implemented and the discretization of the equation system is done by the software and the underlying mesh of the domain.